Serving all people by providing personalized health and wellness through exemplary care, education and research.

 These are common symptoms:

-Pressure on nerves in the lumbar region can also cause more serious symptoms known as cauda equina syndrome.
+Pressure on nerves in the lumbar region (lower back) can also cause more serious symptoms known as cauda equina syndrome.
 If you have any of these symptoms, you need to get medical attention right away, typically in the emergency room:

 Some other treatments that may be helpful for some people include acupuncture and chiropractic care.

 Many causes of spinal cord compression can’t be prevented.
-You can help prevent symptoms of spinal cord compression caused by gradual wear and tear by keeping your back as strong and healthy as possible:
+You can help prevent symptoms of spinal cord compression caused by gradual wear and tear by keeping your back as strong and healthy as possible.

-The best way to manage spinal cord compression is to learn as much as you can about your condition, work closely with your health care providers and caregivers, and take an active role in your treatment.
+The best way to manage spinal cord compression is to learn as much as you can about your condition, work closely with your healthcare providers and caregivers, and take an active role in your treatment.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR